-Preventative Maintenance Applications Students will be able to perform maintenance on electrical and mechanical equipment used in industrial facilities by utilizing knowledge obtained in the areas of maintenance theory.
+MNT 114 Preventative Maintenance Applications

+nance theory.
 The student will learn how to develop proper documentation techniques for electrical and mechanical equipment.
+MNT 115 HVAC Concepts

 HVAC Concepts

 Application and practice of the principles of air conditioning systems employed in industrial settings including trouble shooting.
 Topics may include: application of the principles of temperature and pressure, refrigeration cycles, refrigeration management, system components, and refrigeration applied to air conditioning.